ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 - **Note from the article**:
 - The [JavaScript Prototype in Plain Language - JavaScript Is Sexy](https://web.archive.org/web/20200513181548/https://javascriptissexy.com/javascript-prototype-in-plain-detailed-language/) article says that ECAMScript 5 brought a method, **Object.craete()**, that allows to set a new prototype property to an object.

+###### The 'This' Word is Another Very Important Part in These Discussions

+Together with the prototype, the **this** word works to bring flexibility to the objected oriented programming, but since it brings a complex concept, there is a whole chapter dedicated to describe  how it works, but here is interesting to mention advance just some simple points from the article [Prototype inheritance - Javascript.info](https://javascript.info/prototype-inheritance):

+`The answer is simple: this is not affected by prototypes at all.
+No matter where the method is found: in an object or its prototype.
+In a method call, this is always the object before the dot. [...]
+As a result, methods are shared, but the object state is not.`

+1. The **'this'** word is not affected by the prototype, as it works in the object from which instance the call is made.
+    1.1.
+And in here, as the quotation says, the object responsible by the call is **always the object before the dot** notation.
+2. **'As a result methods are shared, but the object state is not'**, but each object retains its own data!!!

 ###### Working the Inheritance with the Prototype Chain